tianjialiu/HMS-Smoke/README.md

 * The HMS 'Duration' is calculated from the start and end times of satellite images used to outline the smoke.
 Thus, it is not an estimate of the true smoke duration.
 HMS analysts outline smoke using only daytime satellite imagery and generally analyze heavy smoke twice per day in the morning and late afternoon.
 * HMS smoke polygons in 2005-2007, 2009, and some in 2008 and 2010 are not classified into smoke density classes (light, medium, heavy).
 We used random forest modeling to assign densities to all such polygons.
 * HMS smoke polygons with bad geometries and throws an error in R (i.e. drawn as lines rather than polygons, edges crossing edges) have been removed.
-* GOES-16/East became operational on December 18, 2017, GOES-17/West on February 12, 2019, and GOES-18/West on January 4, 2023 (replacing GOES-17/West).
+* GOES-16/East became operational on December 18, 2017, GOES-17/West on February 12, 2019, GOES-18/West on January 4, 2023 (replacing GOES-17/West), and GOES-19/West on April 7, 2025 (replacing GOES-16/East).
 Note these dates when selecting the GOES RGB images.

 ### Summary Stats and Quality Control
 Number of HMS polygons in each year, and how many are invalid after processing in R. The number of smoke polygons with gapfilled densities are also shown below.